dapr/quickstarts/hello-kubernetes/README.md

 ## Step 1 - Setup Dapr on your Kubernetes cluster

 The first thing you need is an RBAC enabled Kubernetes cluster.
-This could be running on your machine using Minikube, or it could be a fully-fledged cluser in Azure using [AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/).
+This could be running on your machine using Minikube, or it could be a fully-fledged cluster in Azure using [AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/).

 Once you have a cluster, follow the steps below to deploy Dapr to it.
 For more details, look [here](https://docs.dapr.io/getting-started/install-dapr/#install-dapr-on-a-kubernetes-cluster)